-- Quizzes and exams: You must complete the quizzes, midterms, and final exam yourself, without any external help or communication. - Written assignments: Your written assignments should be your own original work. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
+- Quizzes and exams: You must complete the quizzes, midterms, and final exam yourself, without any external help or communication.
+You may refer to course materials (e.g., textbook and slides) during the take-home exams. - Written assignments: Your written assignments should be your own original work. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
 If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was. - Collaboration and informal peer-review: The course will include opportunities for formal collaboration with your classmates.
 While study groups are encouraged, remember that comparing answers on a quiz or assignment is not permitted.
 If you're unsure about a particular situation, please feel free just to ask ahead of time.